AtomGraph/Core/README.md

 applications that operate on Linked Data by mapping it onto intermediate models such as object-oriented cannot be made generic either, as the data model mismatch discards the uniformity and flexibility of RDF.

-Secondly, we can interpret Linked Data as an intersection of the RDF data model and [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architectural style, which is based on the generic and stateless HTTP protocol:
+Secondly, we can interpret Linked Data as an combination of the RDF data model and [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architectural style, which is based on the generic and stateless HTTP protocol:

 > REST lets intermediate processing by constraining messages be self-descriptive: interaction is stateless between requests, standard methods and media types are used to indicate semantics and exchange information, and responses explicitly indicate cacheability.

 _Fielding, Roy Thomas (2000), Architectural Styles and the Design of Network-based Software Architectures_

-Lastly, imperative programs that change their state..
-Functional stateless programs...
+Lastly, we need to remember that imperative programs operate by changing state.
+By comparison, finite state machines...

 Templates
 ---------